How to Form an LLC in Ohio for $0

 Ohio law requires businesses to have a statutory representative, also known as a resident or registered agent.
 They are responsible for accepting official documents, including court documents and important letters from the state, on behalf of your LLC.

 You can choose to be your own statutory agent, or to select another employee or member of the LLC.
 To qualify, the person must be at least 18 years old and have a physical address in Ohio.
-You can also hire an outside company to act on behalf of your LLC as a statutory representative.
-The annual cost is typically between $100 and $200.

 After you have completed these steps, you are ready to submit your LLC paperwork.